nagyistge/tml-wordpress/README.md

 Copyright and license
 ==================

-Copyright (c) 2014 Michael Berkovich, TranslationExchange.com
+Copyright (c) 2015, Translation Exchange

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the